 Four panels — fixed panes on each side, two centre sashes slide apart.
 Symmetrical opening, maximum ventilation.

-Aluminium conducts heat at ~200 W/m·K vs uPVC at 0.17 W/m·K — over a thousand-fold difference that shows up in your energy bills.
+If you're comparing uPVC sliding windows with aluminium sliding windows for your Melbourne home, the difference comes down to thermal performance, condensation, and longevity.
+Aluminium conducts heat at ~200 W/m·K vs uPVC at 0.17 W/m·K — over a thousand-fold difference that shows up in your energy bills, your indoor comfort, and how often the window seals fail.

 | Feature | uPVC (Windows Republic) | Aluminium |